jontmy/cs2040s/README.md

-# CS2109S #
+# CS2040S #

-## Introduction to Artificial Intelligence and Machine Learning ##
+## Data Structures and Algorithms ##

-> This module introduces basic concepts in Artificial Intelligence (AI) and Machine Learning (ML).
-It adopts the perspective that planning, games, and learning are related types of search problems, and examines the underlying issues, challenges and techniques.
-Planning/games related topics include tree/graph search, A* search, local search, and adversarial search (e.g., games).
-Learning related topics include supervised and unsupervised learning, model validation, and neural networks.

-This repository contains my personal notes for each topic covered by CS2109S. **Tutorials, problem sets, and module content in general will *not* be uploaded here.**
+> This module introduces students to the design and implementation of fundamental data structures and algorithms.
+The module covers basic data structures (linked lists, stacks, queues, hash tables, binary heaps, trees, and graphs), searching and sorting algorithms, and basic analysis of algorithms.

 ## Links ##

-The compiled LaTeX document can be found [here](https://github.com/jontmy/nus-cs2109s/blob/master/src/cs2109s.pdf).
+The compiled LaTeX document can be found [here](https://github.com/jontmy/nus-cs2040s/blob/master/src/cs2040s.pdf).

 ## Schedule ##